What is a Freedom-First Business?

 I would pivot to an exciting new direction, rebrand, and create new offers.
 But as soon as I started making content, the passion would fade.
 I would head back to the drawing board and start over, wondering why it felt so off.
 I tried every version of the "niche" strategy: niche buyer, niche problem, and industry-specific boxes.
 None of it would stick because it was a surface-level solution that meant nothing to me.

-Every time I adjusted my course based on outside feedback, I felt more lost.
-My cycle of second-guessing ended the moment I stopped scrambling for the next project and started refining the one I had.
+Every time I adjusted my direction in response to external feedback, I felt more lost.
+My cycle of second-guessing ended the moment I stopped scrambling for the next niche and started refining from what mattered most to me.
 I stopped reacting to what the world said was working and started designing a practice that could actually hold my life.
-This process of refinement is what finally turned the "heaviness" into momentum.

 "The second-guessing stops the moment you stop building for the world and start refining from your purpose."